Jeffkrop/Looking-at-h1b-visa/H1B.md

 ![](H1B_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-9-1.png)

 We can see that most positions are full time.
-Because the data set is from 2011 to 2016 I want to see if this has changed over the years.
+Because the dataset is from 2011 to 2016 I want to see if this has changed over the years.

 ![](H1B_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-10-1.png)

 This is interesting in 2016 this was a change from full time to part time positions.

-There is a column for wage in this data set.
+There is a column for wage in this dataset.
 Looking at the metadata the Prevailing Wage column is:

 **Prevailing Wage for the job being requested for temporary labor condition.
 The wage is listed at annual scale in USD.
 The prevailing wage for a job position is defined as the average wage paid to similarly employed workers in the requested occupation in the area of intended employment.
 The prevailing wage is based on the employer’s minimum requirements for the position.**